-I just got a smoker for Christmas so I'm a rookie.
+I want to know how to smoke bratwurst.
+I just got a smoker for Christmas and I'm a real rookie.
 I've tried a few things with varying results.
-I was wondering how to smoke bratwurst, or how long to smoke it.
+I was wondering how to smoke bratwurst without it drying out, and how long to smoke it.
 Can't find a whole lot about making smoked brats.

 I want to make some venison sausage this year and they will likely be larger rings than the Brats.
 Is the Bradley smoker good for something like this?
 I'm concerned about the quantity, time and quality involved.
 Probably looking at 20lb batches and wondering about grill marks on the smoked sausage.

 Is this a good option - the Bradley - or are there some other recommendations out there under the $500 range.